-155 Business revenue per employee in sole proprietorships is assumed to be about half that in below-designated size legal person hotels and catering, and thereby business revenue per employee in sole proprietorships is approximately one-third of
+48 Business revenue per employee in sole proprietorships is assumed to be about half that in below-designated size legal person hotels and catering, and thereby business revenue per employee in sole proprietorships is approximately one-third of that in all legal person hotel and catering units.
+The data, in 2013, are (CNY 104,329 / 2) / CNY 152,068 = 34.30%.

-In the case of Yading, it is unclear what the tourism income refers to.
-The Yading entrance fee is CNY 150, and the bus transfer from the Yading Visitor Center to the end of the road CNY 120; these do not add up to the implicit CNY 990 tourism income per visitor (dividing the official Yading tourism income value by the official Yading visitor numbers).
+49 Focusing on the income side, tourism income in largest part reflects compensation of labor and capital, with at best a small amount expended on intermediate inputs.
+(Also see Appendix 5, which suggests that close to half of revenue in the hotel business is labor compensation.)
+The compensation of labor and capital constitutes income, or GDP (value-added). the official Yading tourism income value by the official Yading visitor numbers).
 With Yading tourism income approximately equal to half of Daocheng's tourism income, even inclusion of overnight visitors to Yading Village in Yading tourism income is insufficient to reach a value close to CNY 990 per visitor.
 Thus, either Yading's tourism income is unrealistic (assuming the visitor numbers are correct) or the use of CNY 990 is justified by some arbitrary split of tourism income and visitor numbers to 'Daocheng including Yading' into 'Daocheng (excluding Yading)' and Yading.